John Part: 2003–2005: Triumphs and regrets

-The immediate period following Part's second world championship victory was one of conflicting emotions.
-These three years were marked by two distinct and contrasting fortunes; first, Part enjoyed some success over his rival Taylor, securing a number of televised victories over his nemesis.
-However, he was unable to consolidate these victories in the major events, and in fact failed to add a single major title to his name from February 2003 through 2005.
-There were minor successes; Part won the first event he entered – the UK Open Southwest Regional Final – after his world championship triumph, beating Taylor along the way, and later in 2003 added the Windy City Open and two Vauxhall Opens to his silverware collection.
+The three years following Part's second world championship victory were marked by two distinct and contrasting outcomes.
+First, Part secured a number of televised victories over his rival Taylor.
+However, he did not consolidate these victories in the major events, and did not win any major title from February 2003 through 2005.
+There were minor successes; Part won the first event he entered – the UK Open Southwest Regional Final – after his world championship victory, beating Taylor along the way, and later in 2003 added the Windy City Open and two Vauxhall Opens to his silverware collection.
 But the major titles were not forthcoming.
 Part recorded another victory over Taylor in the 2003 Las Vegas Desert Classic semi-final, but lost in the final 16–12 in legs as Peter Manley took the crown.
-There were disappointing exits in the last sixteen of the 2003 UK Open and the 2003 World Matchplay, though Part made a second consecutive appearance in the World Grand Prix final.
+There were exits in the last sixteen of the 2003 UK Open and the 2003 World Matchplay, though Part made a second consecutive appearance in the World Grand Prix final.
 However, Taylor again comfortably defeated Part in this event, winning the final 7–2.
 At this point, Taylor had also retaken the world number one ranking from Part.